Feinberg Clinical Trials

 5. Patients age > 18.
 Patients are typically offered AS if they are ≥ 60 years of age.
 However, if a man meets pathologic criteria and is < 60, he can be entered in AS if, after discussing risks and benefits, does not want definitive treatment.

 6. Most patients will have PSA value ≤ 10 ng/ml.
 However, since PSA is prostate specific and not prostate cancer specific, many patients with elevated PSA levels > 10 ng/ml will not have prostate cancer, and PSA is elevated due to conditions such as BPH or inflammation.
 If a patient has a PSA value > 10 ng/ml, but still meets all pathologic criteria, he may still be eligible for active surveillance

-Prostatic Artery Embolization (PAE) for Treatment of Benign Prostatic Hyperplasia (BPH)
+Prostatic Artery Embolization (PAE) for Treatment of Signs and Symptoms of Benign Prostatic Hyperplasia (BPH)

 This is an open-labeled, non-randomized feasibility study to evaluate the safety of prostate artery embolization (PAE) for the treatment of lower urinary tract symptoms attributed to benign prostatic hyperplasia (BPH).

 MAST CELLS IN MALE CHRONIC PELVIC PAIN AND LOWER URINARY TRACT DYSFUNCTION